-If you cannot increase engine speed
+If you cannot increase the engine speed

-If engine speed does not increase with the accelerator pedal depressed down, there may be a problem somewhere in your electronic throttle control system.
+If the engine speed does not increase with the accelerator pedal depressed down to about the middle position, there may be a problem somewhere in your electronic throttle control system.

-At this time, vibration may occur.
-However, if you depress the accelerator pedal more firmly and slowly, you can drive your vehicle at low speeds.
+At this time, if you depress the accelerator pedal more firmly and slowly, you can drive you vehicle at low speeds.
 Have your vehicle checked by your Toyota dealer as soon as possible.